-The 2007 JBA PF's discussion of the petitioner's evidence regarding the 1880 to 1919 time period indicated that the information in the Federal censuses, mission registers, and other available sources, demonstrated that a portion of the JBA petitioner's ancestors (both Indian and non-Indian) lived in the town of SJC and interacted with each other socially.
-The JBA petitioner's analyses of the 1870 and 1880 Federal censuses omitted key information, and misidentified some of the petitioner's ancestors as descending from the historical SJC Indian tribe.
-Some evidence in the ecclesiastical records demonstrates that the JBA petitioner's ancestors associated with each other, but did so as part of the general population of the town of SJC.
-The evidence did not demonstrate the existence of a distinct SJC Indian community from which the petitioner evolved socially and politically (JBA PF 2007, 88-89).
+The 2007 JBB PF discussion of the petitioner's evidence regarding the 1880 to 1919 period noted that indicated that the information in the Federal censuses, mission registers, and other available sources, demonstrated that a portion of the JBB petitioner's ancestors (both Indian and non-Indian) lived in the town of SJC and interacted with each other socially.
+However, this evidence did not demonstrate the existence of a distinct community composed predominantly of the petitioner's ancestors.
+The evidence showed the JBB petitioner's Indian and non-Indian ancestors interacting with the general SJC population.
+The JBB petitioner also misidentified a number of non-Indian and non-SJC Indian ancestors as SJC Indians.
+While the JBB petitioner claimed that its ancestors suffered from anti-Indian discrimination, the contemporary evidence does not support the petitioner's assertion.
+The JBB petitioner submitted no evidence of residential discrimination or of segregated schooling, nor is there any other evidence which supports the petitioner's claim that non-Indians discriminated against its ancestors because of Indian descent.
+This evidence did not demonstrate the existence of a distinct SJC Indian community from which the petitioner evolved socially and politically (JBB PF 2007, 90).

-In response, the JBA petitioner submitted evidence including, but not limited to, scholarly monographs and portions of a journal by Fr.
+In response, the JBB petitioner submitted no additional evidence or any new analyses of information already in the record.
+Other evidence in the record, submitted by other parties, also applied to the petitioner's claims.
+This evidence included, but is not limited to, scholarly monographs and portions of a journal by Fr.
 St. John O'Sullivan.